 Even so, Jesus may require actions on our part to confirm the genuineness of our repentance.
 We may have to demonstrate our faith and commitment in order to receive our deliverance.
 This is not a formula, but Jesus’ work in each individual life is unique.
 What He requires from one He may not require from another [Mark 10:21].
 The common link is that rebellion and false gods must go!

 1. Jael was not afraid to confront her enemy [Jud.
 4:18].
 She went out to meet Sisera.
 We need to face problems and struggles head on.
 Many times we are tempted to ignore them and hope they will go away.
 Often that only makes the situation worse.
 We cannot back away afraid of what might happen.
-We must prayerfully move ahead using the principles of the Word of God and the guidance of the Holy Spirit to achieve the best possible result.
+We must prayerfully move ahead using the principles of the Word of God and the guidance of the Holy Spirit for solving problems and achieving the best possible result.

 2. Jael was creative in handling her dangerous situation.
 She deceived Sisera into thinking she was on his side while determining this evil man’s downfall [Jud.
 4:18-20].
 So when we face our problems and struggles we need to use wisdom.
 Not every situation can be dwelt with the same way.
 Sometimes the straightforward approach is needed.
 Sometimes we have to proceed with tact and diplomacy.
 And at other times we need to keep our true intentions hidden until the appropriate time.